12traits/ingestion-api-specs/source/index.html.md

 }
 ```

-> An action indicating that player has died.
+> An action indicating that user has died.

 ```json
 {